Xilinx/opencv_modules_xlnx/README.md

 1. **OpenCV contrib checkout**: The Yocto recipe first checks out the standard opencv_contrib repository
 2. **Module merge**: The BitBake script then fetches this repository and merges the `modules/` directory into the `opencv_contrib/modules/` folder
-3. **Unified build**: OpenCV builds with both standard contrib modules and the Xilinx VCU modules together
+3. **Unified build**: OpenCV builds with both standard contrib modules and the VCU modules together
 4. **Platform-specific compilation**: Only the appropriate VCU variant is compiled based on the defines set in the Yocto recipe

 ### Build Requirements